Sorry, no results found for "".

 }

-• The URL is the one specified in the url attribute of the previous response
+• The signed bucket URL is the data.attributes.url property of the previous step's JSON response.

-• The content of the file must be inserted as the raw body of the request (no multipart upload)
+• The content of the file must be inserted as the raw binary body of the request (no multipart upload).

 Content-Type: image/png